 (1) No item of business is to be transacted at a general meeting unless a quorum of members entitled under this constitution to vote is present during the time the meeting is considering that item.

-(2) Five members(being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting. present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.
+(2) Five members (or their Nominated Representative, as the case may be) present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.

 (3) If within half an hour after the appointed time for the commencement of a general meeting a quorum is not present, the meeting: